kbr/autocron/docs/index.rst

 where "project.db" is the name of the database-file that is used as a message storage.
 How to do this depends on the used framework. autocron provides also a ``stop()`` method to shut down running background processes.
 The ``stop()``- method gets triggered on application shutdown and it is not required to call this method explicitly.

 By default the database-file is stored in the ``~.autocron/`` directory.
 This directory will get created if it does not exist.
 If the filename represents an absolute path, then the absolute path is used.
-The path must be valide and existing.
+This path must exist.

 django